Dublin, the Capital of the Republic of Ireland and the largest city.

 Taylor Swift Reputation Tour

 The reason why we actually took a mini break is because of Taylor Swift’s Reputation Tour coming to Dublin at Croke Park.
-I booked tickets by impulse a few months prior and didn’t really think twice about it being overseas I just really needed to go.
-I’ve got to say I have attended many gigs and concerts in my time to say I am only 24 years old, and I do feel very lucky to have the time and money to put aside to add this to the list of artists I have seen.
-But this has to be the best tour performance I have ever seen.
+I booked tickets by impulse a few months prior and didn’t really think twice about it being overseas I just needed to go.
+I have been to many gigs and concerts in my time and I do feel lucky to have the time and money to put aside to add this to the list of artists I have seen.
+But this has to be the best tour performance I have seen.
 Taylor recently added her Reputation Tour from Dallas Texas on Netflix which is available to watch now in the UK and overseas.

 Hard Rock Cafe

-Famously known for it’s music decor memorabilia, Hard Rock in any city or country is a must see when you are a die-hard music fanatic.
-From Jimi Hendrix’s rosary beads and shirt, Michael Jackson’s Jackson 5 vest top, to Madonna’s pair of shoes that were worn in 1991 during a photoshoot for ‘Rolling Stone’ magazine, there are many legendary gems on the ground floor of this American cuisine restaurant.
-The Hard Rock Cafe is a pretty decent place to waste an evening away.
+Famously known for it’s music decor memorabilia, Hard Rock in any city or country is a go – to when you are a diehard music fanatic.
+From Jimi Hendrix’s rosary beads and shirt, Michael Jackson’s Jackson 5 vest top, to Madonna’s pair of shoes that were worn in 1991 during a photoshoot for ‘Rolling Stone’ magazine, there are many gems on the ground floor of this American cuisine restaurant.
+The Hard Rock Cafe is a decent place to waste an evening away.
 The American styled meals consist of burgers, nachos, bruschetta, quesadillas – causal, family-friendly American dining.
 A range of merchandise is available also in their upstairs shop.

 Flights, Ticket Prices, Accommodation, Websites and Other Info: